DesktopECHO/ika/lineageos/README.md

 vendor/lineage_desktop/scripts/rebuild_cf_desktop_x86_64.sh
 ```

-From the ika checkout, those helpers also use the default source tree at
+From the Ika checkout, those helpers also use the default source tree at
 `lineageos/src`:

 ```bash